 - A Bachelor's degree from a recognised university, or the equivalent;

-- A minimum score of 600 (Total, Verbal, and Quantitative Scores) in the Graduate Management Admissions Test (GMAT) OR a minimum score of 600 (or its equivalent under the revised General Test) in both Verbal Reasoning and Quantitative Reasoning in Graduate Record Examinations (GRE), or the equivalent.
+- A minimum score of 600 in the Graduate Management Admissions Test (GMAT) OR its equivalence under the revised General Test in both Verbal Reasoning and Quantitative Reasoning in Graduate Record Examinations (GRE).

 If you are not a native speaker of English, and your Bachelor's degree or equivalent qualification is awarded by institutions where the medium of instruction is not English, you are expected to fulfil the University’s minimum English language requirement for admission purpose.
 Please refer to the "Admission Requirements" section for details.

 Candidates with no or little work experience are welcome to apply.

 We have a quota for admissions.
 Early applications are strongly encouraged.
 Suitable candidates may be invited to attend admission interviews.